wangxiao5791509/LGSearch_DDGAN_PyTorch/README.md

 ## Train
 1. Prepare the dataset for the training of TANet.
 Here, we provide a [small dataset]() for the training (Only used to show the entire training process).
+The initial weights for C3D model is available [**here**](https://drive.google.com/file/d/16WzOTmHNgKuZ7GbTa8FT_moUVHbbUFvz/view?usp=sharing).

 2. Modify the related path in the code according to your settings